Midway poster

 The inciting incident occurs at 16 minutes when Pearl Harbor attack begins.
 The Japanese strike devastates the Pacific Fleet, killing thousands and destroying battleships.
 The status quo is shattered, forcing America into total war..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Decision to launch the Doolittle Raid on Tokyo.
+This shows the protagonist's commitment to Decision to launch the Doolittle Raid on Tokyo.
 America actively chooses to go on the offensive despite overwhelming odds, committing to strike back at the Japanese homeland.
 Point of no return., moving from reaction to action.

 The Collapse moment at 103 minutes (74% through) represents the emotional nadir.
 Here, Torpedo Squadron 8 massacred - almost entirely wiped out without scoring a single hit.
 Yorktown damaged.
 The attack appears to be failing catastrophically.
-Whiff of death: heroic pilots dying in flames, mission seemingly lost., demonstrates the protagonist at their lowest point.
+Whiff of death: heroic pilots dying in flames, mission seemingly lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 109 minutes initiates the final act resolution at 79% of the runtime.
 Japanese fleet spotted.
 McClusky's decision to keep searching pays off.
 The dive bombers arrive at the exact moment Japanese carriers are vulnerable (aircraft refueling on deck).
 Synthesis: sacrifice of torpedo squadrons drew fighters low, enabling dive bomber success., demonstrating the transformation achieved throughout the journey.